 - Adaptable: Mayflash Magic-NS Wireless Adapter ($20 at Amazon)

-Note: You can also connect your Xbox One controller to the Nintendo Switch via cable if that's what you prefer.
+Note: You can also connect your Xbox One, Series X, or Series S controller to the Nintendo Switch via cable if that's what you prefer.
 If you're going to play in tabletop mode, it really helps to have a stand handy so that the cable can get plugged into the bottom of the console without issue.
 I love the Hori Compact Playstand and use it regularly.

 Connect your Xbox One Controller with the Nintendo Switch